oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     required one.
     ]

-    The `title` MUST be `Reasoning for Withdrawal` for English or an unspecified document language.
+    The `title` SHALL be `Reasoning for Withdrawal` for English or an unspecified document language.
 For any other language, it SHOULD be the language specific translation of that term.

   - `$.document.tracking.revision_history` with at least `2` entries.
-    Any previous items MUST NOT be removed.
+    Any previous items SHALL NOT be removed.

     #quote(block: true)[
     A CSAF document cannot be withdrawn during the initial release to